 The applicant authorises the Selection Committee to make such enquiries as to the suitability of the applicant to receive the scholarship, which includes authorisation for the Selection Committee to examine the applicant's academic record, and seek opinions from relevant members of the academic staff of this University, or any other academic institution.

-The award of the bursary shall be made at the absolute discretion of the Selection Committee, that shall comprise of:
+The award of the scholarship shall be made at the absolute discretion of the Selection Committee, that shall comprise of:

 The Selection Committee reserves the right: